-How To Overcome Golf Injuries & Get Back To Playing Your Best
+Golf Injuries: How to Overcome Them & Get Back To Playing Your Best

 From my observations communicating with 1000’s of golfers there are a number of reasons why simple injuries are not well managed, which is hugely affecting the length and quality of recovery for the average case.

-- Solely relying on doctors for injury advice: Doctors are not a good choice for assessing, diagnosing, and prescribing a plan to overcome an injury and return to sport / high level activity.
+Doctors are not a good choice for assessing, diagnosing, and prescribing a plan to overcome an injury and return to sport / high level activity.
 This is not a knock on doctor’s, it’s just not a general doctor’s expertise.
 The best case scenario is they refer you to a physiotherapist, who you could have just went to in the first place (I understand insurance comes into it for some people).
 Too often the advice is “rest” from all activity for a number of days / weeks, ice, anti inflammatories, and to not lift anything above some arbitrary weight like 5 / 10 / 20lbs.
 Going to a doctor for injury advice is like going to a physiotherapist for a fever.
-There are far better options for advice on diagnosis and rehabilitation of a sports related injury.
-This is not an attack on doctors, it’s just simply not an area of expertise for your general physician / practictioner.
+There are far better options for advice on diagnosis and rehabilitation of golf injuries.
+This is not an attack on doctors, it’s just simply not an area of expertise for your general physician / practitioner.

 “With my bad back I can’t lift that”